hankcs/HanLP/README.md

     .append(semantic_parser, input_key=('tokens', 'part_of_speech_tags'), output_key='semantic_dependencies')
 ```

-Notice that the first pipe is an old-school Python function `split_sentence`, which split the input text into a list of sentences.
+Notice that the first pipe is an old-school Python function `split_sentence`, which splits the input text into a list of sentences.
 Then the later DL components can utilize the batch processing seamlessly.
 This results in a pipeline with one input (text) pipe, multiple flow pipes and one output (parsed document).
 You can print out the pipeline to check its structure.

 ```python
 >>> pipeline